Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Network Layer of Blockchain

 \section{Anomaly Detection in Network Layer of Blockchain}

-In this section, we provide an in-depth discussion about the functionalities, limitation, and comparative analysis of anomaly detection models from perspective of the network layer of blockchain (cf. Section~\ref{BlockLayers} for details).
+In this section, we provide an in-depth discussion about the functionalities, limitation, and comparative analysis of anomaly detection models from perspective of the network layer of blockchain (cf. Section~\ref{BlockLayers} for details)~(cf. Fig.~\ref{fig:networklayer} and Table.~\ref{tab:networklayer}).